 Maintaining a clean litter box is an important part of sharing your home with a cat.
 Cats are naturally clean animals and are about as fond of clumps of poop and pee as you are.
 No, really.
-Leave it too long, and many will find alternative spots in your home to take care of their business.
+Leave it too long, and many will find other spots in your home to take care of their business.
 Before that happens, let’s take a look at some mechanized and automatic cat litter boxes that improve life for you and your cat.

 Rover‘s cat behavior expert Mikel Delgado recommends scooping every litter box in your home one to two times a day and doing a full litter change every two to four weeks (if you use an unscented clumping litter).
 Of course, daily scooping can be a real pain if you work long or irregular hours, have a busy schedule, or clean up after multiple cats.
 What to do then?
 Many cat owners have turned to automatic and mechanical litter boxes for help.

 If you’re thinking about converting to an automatic litter box, there are a few things to keep in mind.
 Although automatic litter boxes make maintenance easier, they still require your attention and should be checked and cleaned regularly.
 Also, the fully automated ones are not safe for kittens.
 PetMD recommends using those only for cats 6 months or older.

-One last thing: consider your cat’s personality when shopping for a new box.
-If your cat is spooked by loud noises or moving parts, be sure to pick a quiet litter box that cleans long after your cat has left the box.
+One last thing: consider your cat’s personality when considering fully automatic cat litter boxes.
+If your cat is spooked by loud noises or moving parts, select a model that delays its automatic cleaning until several minutes after your cat has left the box.
 Or choose one of the mechanized litter boxes that you operate yourself.

 Ready to remove one more thing from your daily task list?
-We’ve rounded up the best automatic litter box options below.
+We’ve rounded up the best automatic cat litter box options below.
 We start with the fully automated boxes and get into the human-powered mechanized boxes in the second half of the list.

 - Use with ScoopFree’s own crystal litter (lavender, original, or sensitive)—it’s lightweight and doesn’t track outside the litter box